githubapnic/network-automation-labs/lab15-DeviceInventory/device_inventory.md

   - netbox:
       api_url: http://netbox:8080/api
       api_token: 59f538de888a4347f70554efc19c649defb9c7da
-      # interfaces: true
+      interfaces: true
-      # interface_ips: true
+      interface_ips: true
 ```

-Your Master file should now look like the above, **IF NOT** please let the instructor know
+Your Master file should now look like the above, **IF NOT** please let the instructor know.

+(We have removed the comments that were in place for `interfaces` and `interface_ips`)

 Let's have a look at the pillar data now